Top resume skills in specific areas including hard skills, soft skills, technical skills, communication, management skills, transferable skills…

 How Many Skills Should Be on a Resume?

-When you’re writing a resume with no experience, we’ve mentioned that your skills section is one of the most important parts.
+When you’re writing a resume with no experience, we’ve mentioned that your skills section is one of the most important sections to focus on.

-If you don’t have the ideal work experience, you should focus on highlighting your skills.
-Not just by listing them out on the skills section using the job description to include the ATS resume keywords.
-But by talking about them in your work experience section too, e.g. talking about how you developed skills in your previous work environment.
+If you don’t have the ideal employment background, focus on highlighting your skills.
+Not just by listing them out in the skills section using the job description.
+But by talking about them in your work experience section too, e.g. describing how you developed your leadership skills at your previous job.